jundalisay/sp/content/en/research/constitutions/eu/part-3/title-3d.md

+---
+title: "Interparliamentary Cooperation"
+heading: "Title 1"
+weight: 18
+image: "/flags/eu.png"
+description: ""
+icon: eu
+---

 SECTION 5: RULES ON COMPETITION

-Subsection 1
-Rules applying to undertakings
+Subsection 1: Rules applying to undertakings

 Article 3-161

 1. The following shall be prohibited as incompatible with the internal market: all agreements between undertakings, decisions by associations of undertakings and concerted practices which may affect trade between Member States and which have as their object or effect the prevention,